tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/Unreal Engine SDK/快速入门_intl.md

 - When a GME API is called successfully, QAVError.OK is returned, and the value is 0.
 - GME APIs are called in the same thread.
 - The request for entering a room via GME API should be authenticated.
 For more information, see authentication section in relevant documentation.
-- The Poll API is called periodically for GME to trigger event callback.
+- The Poll API should be called periodically to trigger event callback.
 - See the callback message list for GME callback information.
 - The operation on devices shall be carried out after successful entry into a room.